neda77aa/FTC/README.md

     pip install -r requirements.txt
     ```
 ### Running the Code
 In order to run the model add your own dataloader in dataloader folder.
-Chnage the path to dataloader in train.py and run the code below
+Chnage the path to dataloader in train.py and run the code below.
-`opts.py`.
 ```bash
 python train.py
 ```